TenNga/quote_generator/README.md

 - Inspiration On-Demand: Whether you're starting your day on a positive note, seeking guidance during challenging times, or simply looking for a bit of wisdom to share with others, our application is here to provide the inspiration you need, whenever you need it.

 - Endless Variety: With a diverse collection of quotes covering a wide range of topics, there's something for everyone.
 From famous historical figures to contemporary thinkers, our database is continually updated to offer fresh insights and perspectives.

+# Tool Used:

+- [React](https://react.dev/)is used as the primary library to create this application.
+- [Quote API](https://github.com/lukePeavey/quotable) is a free api used in this project.
+- [Tailwind] (https://tailwindcss.com/docs) is used for all the styling.

 ## About the developer: